rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 ### Abstractable

-Every cell has a *stem* cell from which it inherits both its reaction and children.
+Every cell has a *stem* cell from which it inherits its reaction and all children.
 Each inherited child and the reaction can be replaced by the *specialized* cell.
 In order to send a message to an overwritten cell or execute and overwritten reaction, a path may contain names referring to the *stem* of a cell.

 ```text
 Name := ..|<stem>